-The students can earn extra credits only if they complete the above during the programme period (I to V SEM) and based on the following criteria.
+The students can earn extra credits only if they complete the above during the programme period (I to V semester) and based on the following criteria.
 Proof of Completion must be submitted in the office of the Controller of Examinations before the commencement of the VI Semester.
 (Earning Extra credits are not mandatory for programme completion)

 1. Student can opt BEC course/ Self study course to earn one credit.
-They have to enroll and complete any one of the course during their programme period before fifth semester (I Sem to V Sem).
+They have to Enroll and complete any one of the course during their programme period before fifth semester (I semester to V semester).

-Self study paper offered by the Department of Computer Science
+Self Study Courses offered by the Department of Computer science

 S. No. Semester Course Code Course Title

-1 17UCSSS1 Data Science and Big Data
+1 0 .
+17UCSSS1 Data Science and Big Data

-1. III 17003331 Analytics
+1. Semester 17003331 Analytics

-2. 17UCSSS2 Enterprise Resource Planning
+2. 111 17UCSSS2 Enterprise Resource Planning

-- 2. Student can opt Hindi/ French/ Other foreign Language approved by certified Institutions to earn one credit.
-The certificate (Hindi) must be obtained from Dakshina Bharat Hindi Prachar Sabha and He/ She has to enroll and complete during their programme period (first to fifth semester). - 3.
+- Student can opt Hindi/ French/ Other foreign Language approved by certified Institutions to earn one credit.
+The certificate(Hindi) must be obtained from Dakshina Bharat Hindi Prachar Sabha and He/ she has to enroll and complete during their programme period (first to fifth semester) - 3.
 Student can opt for Type writing /short hand course to earn one extra credit.
-He/She has to enroll and complete the course during their programme period to obtain certificate through Tamil Nadu Board of Technical Education. - 4.
-Student can opt for Diploma/certificate/CPT/ACS Inter/ NPTEL Course to earn one extra credit.
+He/she has to enroll and complete the course during their programme period to obtain certificate through Tamil Nadu Board of Technical Education - 4.
+Student can opt for Diploma/certificate/CA/ACS/CMA foundation to earn one extra credit.
 Student who opt for Diploma/ Certificate course have to enroll any diploma/certificate course offered by Bharathiar University through our Institution.
-Student who opt for CPT/ ACS/CMA have to enroll and complete the foundation level during the programme period.
-Students who opt for NPTEL course should complete the course certificate through NPTEL. - 5.
+Student who opt for CA/ ACS/CMA have to enroll and complete the foundation level during the programme period. - 5.
 Award Winners in Academic/ Representation in Sports /Social Activities/ Extra Curricular/ Co-Curricular Activities at University/ District/ State/ National/ International level can earn one extra credit.